AngelFireLA/BrawlStarsBotMaking/README.md

 - give examples of other types of models other than YOLO
 - show how to use .onnx models
 - start a section about Reinforcement Learning (some ideas : what it is, the basic terms, how it could work in brawl stars, some algorithms that could work, ideas, etc...)
+- start a section about the different libraries to be used to make a menu (customtkinter, pygame, PyQT5 etc...)

 # Current Available Models
 | Model Name | Model Base | Model Type | Author | Classes | File Extensions | Date Uploaded |